danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

   None
 ```

+#### Finding the ARN

 Now go to the AWS Console and visit the "Lambda" service.
-There find `lambda-authorizers-prod-auth0VerifyBearer` under "Functions" and take note of the ARN in the top right corner:
+There, find `lambda-authorizers-prod-auth0VerifyBearer` under "Functions" and take note of the ARN in the top right corner:

 <figure>
   <img src="./img/aws/lambda-authorizer-arn.png" alt="Image that shows where to find the Lambda Auhthorizer ARN in the AWS Lambda Console.">
-  <figcaption>Finding the ARN of the Lambda Authorizer</figcaption>
+  <figcaption>Find the ARN of the Lambda Authorizer.</figcaption>
 </figure>

 We'll need this to configure the Account API in the next part.